Warner Robins, GA: Is Your Property Tax Assessment Too High? (2026)

 Warner Robins is Houston County's largest city and home to Robins Air Force Base, with more than 82,000 residents.
 Home values here average around $186,000 -- about 15% below the county median -- and with that many properties, some assessments inevitably miss the mark.

-How Much Can You Save in Warner Robins?
+How much can you save in Warner Robins?

 Based on a combined tax rate of 2.392%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Warner Robins home ($185,700 down by $18,570) would save approximately $178 per year - or $534 over three years with the 299c freeze.
+A 10% reduction on the median Warner Robins home ($185,700 down by $18,570) would save approximately $178 per year, or $534 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Warner Robins is $1,641, based on Census ACS 2024 data.
+The median annual property tax bill in Warner Robins is $1,641.
 Using Houston County's millage rate of 2.392%, the computed tax on the median home ($185,700) is approximately $1,776.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Warner Robins property tax?